yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-monitor/manage-clusters.md

 showAsideToc: true
 ---

-The **Nodes** tab lists the nodes in the cluster, including the name, cloud, RAM, SST size, and read and write operations per second, along with the node status.
+Review the status of the nodes in your cluster using the **Nodes** tab.
+The **Nodes** tab lists the nodes in the cluster, including the name, cloud, RAM, SST size, and read and write operations per second, and the node status.

 ![Cloud Cluster Nodes tab](/images/yb-cloud/cloud-clusters-nodes.png)